 2. It is a tell-tale sign of organic growth

 When Bain & Co. created the NPS® metric in 2003, they did a detailed analysis of how the score impacts or correlates to a company’s growth.
-The study concluded that a positive Net Promoter Score Analysis to be a sure indicator of the future growth prospects of the company.
+The study concluded that a positive Net Promoter Score Analysis is a sure indicator of the future growth prospects of the company.

-But, how can one number predict the long-term growth story of business?
+But, how can one number predict the long-term growth story of a business?